-The best audio logos can add an extra dimension to a brand identity.
+The best audio logos and best sound logos can add a whole new dimension to a brand identity.
 When we think about logos, we usually think of visual design, but sound can also be a powerful identifier.
-Hence more and more brands are looking at creating sonic logos.
+And more more and more brands are starting to realise that and to create sonic logos as part of their branding

-The best sonic logos could be considered to be soundbites, usually no more than a few seconds long at most.
-They often accompany the appearance of a visual logo, strengthening overall brand recognition, but they may also substitute the visual logo for use in audio-only media such as radio, podcast or apps like Spotify.
+Sound idents are usually no more than a few seconds long at most.
+They often accompany the appearance of a visual logo, strengthening the overall brand recognition.
+But they can also substitute the visual logo for use in audio-only media such as radio, podcast or apps like Spotify.

 Like visual logos, audio logos are usually trademarked by the company, and best sonic logos often need to meet the same criteria as the best logos in visual design: they need to be simple, instantly recognisable and need to provoke an emotional reaction.
 Looking for inspiration?
 Here's our pick of some of the best audio logos around (see our logo design for more on how to design a visual logo).